In this chapter:

 - MenACWY-D should be administered at least four weeks after PCV13 (if used).

-- In particular, for individuals aged 13–25 years not eligible to funded vaccine, particularly living in crowded private homes, other hostels or student accommodation, or planning overseas travel.
+- In particular, for individuals aged 13–25 years not eligible for funded vaccine, particularly living in crowded private homes, other hostels or student accommodation, or planning overseas travel.

 13.5.3.
 Pregnancy and breastfeeding

-Meningococcal conjugate vaccines, MenC (age under 2 years), MenACWY-D (from age 9 months) and 4CMenB are funded for vaccination or re-vaccination of eligible individuals, as follows.
+Meningococcal conjugate vaccines, MenC (age 12 months), MenACWY (Menactra from age 9 months or MenQuadfi from 12 months, as available) and MenB are funded for vaccination or re-vaccination of eligible individuals, as follows.
 See also section 4.3.

 - pre- or post-splenectomy